When it comes to creating a popular (and profitable) website, your primary focus should always be on the user experience.

 - Other Graphical Elements: use lists, tables, blockquotes, and anything else that will add a little spice to your content.

 If you nail the above concepts then you’ll be well on your way to having a thoroughly engaging website.
-But although I have included above what I consider to be the most important considerations for a positive user experience, there are a huge number of things I have not covered.
+Although we have included what we believe to be some of the most important considerations for a positive user experience, there is of course always more you can do that we have not covered.